|Founder, New York|

 When the war with Ukraine broke out in 2014, I was working as a business journalist in Moscow.
 I saw firsthand how families were torn apart simply by living on opposite sides of the conflict.

 As a journalist, I would often interview entrepreneurs, many of whom had begun to focus on international markets, looking for ways to move out of Russia.
 Emigration was in the air.
-A tipping point had arrived in the region, wherein maintaining a positive attitude became a challenge.
+A tipping point had arrived in the region and maintaining a positive attitude became a challenge.
 I could no longer continue to tell inspirational stories of self-made men while surviving within this zeitgeist of political pressure and moral despair.
 Many of the entrepreneurs I interviewed described feeling the same way.

 In the summer of 2017, I went to Kamchatka, a beautiful peninsula in the middle of nowhere.
 I contemplated the mountains around me and thought about my future.
 By the time I returned to Moscow, I knew that I needed to make a big move.
 Two weeks later, I left my job, packed up some clothes, and bought a one-way ticket to New York.